cs3110/textbook/testing/bisect.md

   A new output file will be created at each invocation, the first being `bisect0001.out`, the second being `bisect0002.out`, etc.

-- You run a tool called `bisect-report` on that output file.
+- You run a tool called `bisect-ppx-report` on that output file.
 It produces HTML showing you which parts of your code got executed, and which did not.